pankajmuneshwar/ProfileView/README.md

 ## How to customize the view.

 1) If you want to add border then only add app:borderSize=“2”
 2) Border size can be change as per requirements
-3) Can also have border colour
+3) Border colour can be change app:borderColor="@color/colorPrimaryDark"

 # Can have multiple shapes
 1) app:shape="circle"